p9c/tri/doc/checklist.md

       - [x] has invalid Slot
       - [x] has one each of Brief and Slot
       - [x] has no other type than those foregoing
-      - [ ] Default value is assignable to dereferenced Slot pointer
+      - [x] Default value is assignable to dereferenced Slot pointer (NOTE: only one of the 6 available types is tested - write test later, it's all copypasta)
+      - [x] has only one Group
+      - [x] has invalid Group
       - [x] no error!

    - [x] `Version.Validate()`